maul-esel/swt-projekt/Lingvo/Documents/backend-technical-docs.md

 ## Structure (Static View)
 The application follows the classical server-client architecture pattern: a server, or backend, manages a database containing a global library of workbooks and pages.
 Different clients read and manage this global library via a clearly defined HTTP interface.
 First, an editor can access it via a web interface where he can create, edit, publish or delete workbooks.
-He can add pages to workbooks and create or upload recordings of these pages.
-Second, a mobile app is provided to refugees (or other students), allowing them to download these workbooks and pages, listen to them, and record their own voice.
+He can add pages to workbooks and create or upload recordings for these pages.
+Second, a mobile app is provided to refugees (or other students), allowing them to download these workbooks and pages via REST interface, listen to them, and record their own voice.

 The backend is realized as an ASP.NET Core application built on the .NET Core framework and runtime.
 It is thus cross-platform compatible, since it uses no platform-specific functionality.
 The mobile app is a Xamarin Forms app and is thus also based on the .NET Framework.
 This allows us to build both an Android and an iOS app with very little platform-specific code.